Ukraine’s inflation continues to soar, hits 21.5% in June

-The National Bank of Ukraine (NBU) put through an emergency rate hike in June to subdue roaring inflation, but to little effect.
+The National Bank of Ukraine (NBU) put through an emergency rate hike in June to subdue soaring inflation, but to little effect.
 The rate of price growth continued to hit 21.5% in June (chart), the central bank reported on June 14.

 The NBU suspended rate policy meetings after the war with Russia began at the end of February, but took radical action at its first meeting afterwards, more than doubling the prime interest rates to 25% on June 2.